 2. Health and Wellbeing / Health Promotion (this gentle, beginners’ appropriate yoga helps people to have the confidence to get back to being physically active and encourages positive mental health);

-3. Self-management (with yoga home practice sheets, Relaxations CD and manual) - the majority in our research were still practising yoga at home the recommended amount (30 minutes twice a week) at the 12-month follow-up;
+3. Self-management and resilience (with yoga home practice sheets, Relaxations CD and manual) – the majority in our research were still practising yoga at home the recommended amount (30 minutes twice a week) at the 12-month follow-up;

 4. Fully-resourced (educational resources available from Arthritis Research UK charity-funded research; trained teachers available);